Sinus Pressure and Excess Mucus:

 - Reduce significantly or avoid histamine and mucus producing foods

-- Drink 6-8 glasses of water a day and unsweetened juices
+- Drink 6-8 glasses of liquids a day

-- Keep your sinuses clear at all times
+- Keep the sinuses clear at all times

-- Acupressure, when done correctly, can start draining and clearing the sinuses in 3-5
+- Acupressure, when done correctly, can start draining and clearing the sinus pressure in 3-5

 minutes